NordicESMhub/noresmdiagnostics/README.md

 ## A guide for the NorESM diagnostic tools

-This is a teaching material for the [INES NorESM User Workshop 2020](https://noresmhub.github.io/INES_workshop_2020).
+This is a teaching material for the [INES NorESM User Workshop](https://noresmhub.github.io/INES_workshop_2020).

 And this can also be used as a quick guide on how to post-process and diagnose the NorESM model output.